Enchanted in Tuscany

 Nearby, two historic towns are well worth visiting:

-Borgo Pignano is a hidden eco-estate near Volterra and San Gimignano.
-It’s ideal for families, creatives, or wellness seekers, offering villas and farmhouses on 750 acres of wildflower meadows, gardens, and forests.
-Guests can take art classes, ride horses, or cook with estate-grown ingredients in their own kitchen.
+Borgo Pignano is a hidden, picturesque eco-estate near Volterra and San Gimignano.
+Itβs ideal for creatives, wellness seekers, families or small group vacation, offering different types of accommodation from rooms to maisonette farmhouses to private villas with heated pools on 750 acres of wildflower meadows, gardens, and forests.
+Guests can take artisanal classes, ride horses, or cook with estate-grown ingredients in their own kitchen.

-For food lovers, here are our two favourites: Arnolfo in Colle Val d’Elsa, a 2-Michelin-starred restaurant where the seafood tasting menu rivals the renowned meat dishes, and La Cantinetta, a countryside gem for perfectly grilled Bistecca alla Fiorentina in a relaxed, rustic setting.
+For food lovers, here are our two favorite restaurants: Arnolfo in Colle Val dβElsa, a 2-Michelin-starred restaurant where the seafood tasting menu rivals the renowned meat dishes and La Cantinetta di Rignana, a countryside gem for perfectly grilled Bistecca alla Fiorentina in a relaxed, family-friendly, rustic setting on a terrace overlooking the Tuscan countryside.

 Florence: The Cradle of the Renaissance

-Florence is a city that needs no introduction - but it does need timing.
-Summer days can get crowded and hot, so it’s best to plan your visit for a cooler or cloudy day.
+That a visit is worthwhile is beyond question β but timing is everything.
+Summer days can get crowded and hot, so itβs best to plan your visit for a cooler or cloudy day, or outside the peak summer months.

-St. Regis Florence, offering classic opulence and views of the Arno and Ponte Vecchio from the terrace.
+St. Regis Florence, offering classic opulence, exceptional service and views of the Arno and Ponte Vecchio from the terrace.

 Relaxation by the Sea

-When temperatures rise, Tuscany’s western coast offers a welcome break.
+When temperatures rise, Tuscanyβs western coast offers a welcome break.
 Long stretches of sand are lined with private beach clubs, offering shaded cabanas, full-service dining, and a relaxing atmosphere that caters to both families and couples.
+Behind the beaches, the Apuan Alps rise dramatically - offering a stunning contrast to the coastline and creating a uniquely scenic backdrop.

 Forte dei Marmi is the premier destination for luxury seekers, home to high-end boutiques, elegant beach clubs, and fine dining.
-Recommended stays include Augustus Hotel & Resort and Hotel Principe, both offering direct beach access and upscale amenities.
+Recommended stays include the Augustus Hotel & Resort, thanks to its combination of tradition and luxury a favorite of Italian celebrities, and Hotel Principe, both offering direct beach access and upscale amenities.

 Further south, Lido di Camaiore is quieter and more family-oriented.
 Versilia Lido offers great value with modern comfort.
 While it doesn't have its own beach club, the hotel will gladly book nearby spots like Bagno Patrizia, known for excellent service, fresh seafood, and Italian beach classics like gelato and Aperol Spritz on demand.